 Canadian Food Inspection Agency - Health Canada Food Sampling and Testing Terminology

-This document was developed harmonize the terminology used by CFIA and HC inspection staff, laboratory personnel and scientists involved in food sampling and testing activities.
+This document was developed to harmonize the terminology used by CFIA and HC inspection staff, laboratory personnel and scientists involved in food sampling and testing activities.
 The terminology is related to food only and is in line with that used by the Codex Alimentarius, the USDA and other national food testing organizations.
 Personnel involved in human, animal or plant health activities may use different terminology.

 Food sampling and testing are part of CFIA and HC daily activities, covering a wide range of activities including monitoring, directed sampling, compliance testing, pre-market surveys, post-market surveys and all other data gathering activities.
 Based on the design and the purpose of the sampling and testing, different terminology is used by both organizations.
 These activities may be referred to as surveillance activities in a broader perspective.